 USDA Sets Goal of Serving 200 Million Summer Meals, Observes Program’s 40th Anniversary

 Nutrition assistance programs defend against hunger – ensuring the most vulnerable Americans have the energy they need to perform at work and at school.
 Children are particularly vulnerable to hunger and poor nutrition especially when school is out.
-Through the summer meals program, millions of children and teens get a healthy meal or snack when school meals are not available.
+Through summer meal programs, millions of children and teens get a healthy meal or snack when school meals are not available.

 Last summer, USDA set a goal of serving 10 million more meals than in the summer of 2013 through the two programs that comprise USDA’s summer meal programs: USDA’s Summer Food Service Program and the National School Lunch Program's Seamless Summer Option.
 With the help of partners, elected officials and community leaders across the country, the goal was exceeded.
 About 11 million more meals were served for a total of 187 million meals provided in 2014 at over 50,000 sites throughout the summer.
 This represents a 6 percent increase in meals served nationally.